leaf-ai/platform-services/README.md

 Version : <repo-version>0.7.0-feature-17-o11y-honeycomb-aaaagjwcjtn</repo-version>

+This project is intended as a sand-box for experimenting with Istio and some of the services we use in our Evolutionary AI services.
+It also provides a good way of exposing and testing out non-proprietary platform functions with other parties such as vendors and customers.
 # Purpose

 This proof of concept (PoC) implementation is intended as a means by which the LEAF team can experiment with features of Service Mesh, PaaS, and SaaS platforms provided by third parties.
 This project serves as a way of exercising non cognizant services so that code can be openly shared while testing external services and technologies, and for support in relation to external open source offerings in a public support context.